 But the less-famous failures are more instructive, because they're more representative.

-Then came the human problem.
-Hiring managers refused to use the new system.
-They liked their spreadsheets.
-They'd built workflows optimized for their convenience, and the new platform required them to log in somewhere different, click different buttons, change habits they'd developed over years.
-"Nobody asked us what we needed," one hiring manager told the TA team.
-"They just told us what we were getting."
+Then comes the human problem.
+According to BCG's change management research, hiring manager adoption rates for new HR technology average 43% without dedicated change management investment.
+They like their spreadsheets.
+They've built workflows optimized for their convenience.
+The new platform requires them to log in somewhere different, click different buttons, change habits developed over years.
+The common refrain in post-implementation surveys: "Nobody asked us what we needed.
+They just told us what we were getting."

 A CEO sees a demo and gets excited.
 The sales team is brilliant.
 The screens are beautiful.
 The promises are specific: "40% reduction in time-to-hire.
 30% cost savings.
 50% improvement in candidate quality."
 Nobody asks how those numbers were calculated.